Amos47/2400/Chapter1/Ch01_Brief.md

 1. Are we talking data, information or knowledge?
 2. Is what we are examining a tangible or an intangible?
 3. Does this (technology/service/data/etc.) either shrink input or grow output or both?
-4. Does this product/service/technology or strategy lead to a positive and sustainable competitive advantage?

 So let's get started.